 At the heart of data, technology is Mobility Intel- a solution that leverages mobility data (the information collected from millions of mobile devices) in a given country.

 We live in a world that is increasingly interconnected through mobile networks.
-According to the International Telecommunication Union (ITU), about 70 per cent of the global population will be using a mobile device by 2025.
+According to the International Telecommunication Union (ITU), about 70 per cent of the global population will use a mobile device by 2025.

 This is our new mobile reality.

-Governments and other authorities (police forces, telecom regulator, revenue authorities, health agencies, national statistical agencies, etc.) can take advantage of this mobile reality to improve management, planning, decision-making and overall response in many critical areas.
+Governments and other authorities (police forces, telecom regulators, revenue authorities, health agencies, national statistical agencies, etc.) can use this mobile reality to improve management, planning, decision-making and overall response in many critical areas.

 Despite its huge success, challenges still abound in optimizing mobility data.
 Key among them is the lack of data sharing.
-Companies still work in silos and this can be attributed to competition and privacy concerns.
+Companies still work in silos, which can be attributed to competition and privacy concerns.
 The other challenge is data standardization.
-Organisations are still struggling to establish a standard for data sharing for efficient management.
-Overall, the benefits of adopting the use of mobility data will doubtlessly help African governments and regulators in making strategic, informed decisions that can spur economic and societal growth.
+Organisations are still struggling to establish a data-sharing standard for efficient management.
+Overall, the benefits of adopting the use of mobility data will doubtlessly help African governments and regulators in the making strategic, informed decisions that can spur economic and societal growth.